 Nature and Trees in Basel

-In the Middle Ages, the forest meant danger and mystery.
+In the Middle Ages, the forest was a place of danger and mystery.
 Nobody went for a walk for pleasure.
 Today, on the other hand, the forest is a refuge for rest, fresh air and the experience of pure nature.

-The quality of life in the city is related to its size and especially to its contact with nature and recreational areas.
+The quality of life in the city is closely related to its size, particularly in terms of its proximity to nature and recreational areas.
 Residential areas are preferably located within a reasonable distance of green zones.

 Bern.
 Photo: TES